UFLCEN3031-10b/Terra_Tactus/README.md

 ## Unstarted Features

 - A subscriber's portal where subscribers can view all the curriculum that an admin chooses for them to see.
-(Desecribed in further detail by clicking on the link above.)
+(Desecribed in further detail by clicking on the link above)

+## Testing
+- Thorough client-side and server-side tests have been run to ensure that only users with the proper credentials are able to edit data on the site.
+- There are Mocha, Karma, and Protractor tests.
 ### Screenshots
 The homepage.